Miniature Gardens vs. Fairy Gardens – What is the Difference?

 A sign propped up in the corner with a fairy a pebble path is a fairy garden, not a “miniature garden” even though it is cute as a button.

-And the “Our Favorite Miniature Gardens” on the HGTV.com site was an album of fairy gardens, or miniature fairy gardens, if you will.
+And the “Our Favorite Miniature Gardens” on the HGTV.com site was an album of fairy gardens.

-Do you agree?
+What do you think?
+Am I being too picky about nomenclature?
 Leave a comment below about my current definition of what we do here at Two Green Thumbs Miniature Garden Center and help us define what we do so we can continue to share, enjoy and create living miniature gardens.